 But fishing and sustainability don’t have to be mutually exclusive.
-To put your eco-friendly mind at ease, ensure the manufacturers of your fishy snacks are supporting sustainable fisheries: a process of fishing that respects the marine environment with little impact on wild fish populations.
+You should ensure the manufacturers of your fishy snacks are supporting sustainable fisheries.
+Because there are fishing processes that respect the marine environment and fish with little impact on wild fish populations.

 If your doggo has a hankering for that salty, fish treat taste, look to fish treats that are 100% natural and sourced as by-products from human consumption.

 In our bigger bites from the deep blue, like Shark Tail and Shark Skin Rolls, our motto holds true: we never let a good thing go to waste.
-We piggy-back off ethical companies who fish for human consumption and take away the by-products they don’t want – but your dog definitely will.
+We piggy-back off ethical companies who fish for human consumption and take away the byproducts they don’t want – but your dog definitely will.
 WAG shark products are ethically sourced in Queensland, and shark fins are from black tip whaler sharks (a prolific species of shark that meet the sustainable category).

 So don’t flounder – dive in to ocean treats, and reap the benefits.
 We promise you won’t look back.

 Tastes delicious and boosts health!
 Green lipped mussels are the ultimate treat for dogs, giving health-conscious dog owners a peace of mind.